 Bathtubs can cost a variety of prices depending on your chosen items.
-It can take up to 5 hours to install and if you don't live in the ground floor or have a small bathroom, you have to calculate how and when it is possible to get a bathtub in.
+It can take up to 5 hours to install and if you don't live on the ground floor or have a small bathroom, you have to calculate how and when it is possible to get a bathtub in.
 The bath cost is reliant on the style and size you have chosen.
-A like for like suite may not be the same price due to inflation.
+A like-for-like suite may not be the same price due to inflation.

 Shower and shower tray installation